that has never been explained is what actually started the Revolutionary

 The second most qualified man was

-the only one who was taller but he did not have as good of eyesight and
+the only one who was taller but I did not have as good of eyesight and

-his mind tended to wander.
-Washington put him on the bow where his long
+my mind tended to wander.
+Washington put me on the bow where my long

-arms made him the most qualified since he could push off the ice and there
+arms made me the most qualified since I could push off the ice.
+I

-was given a 50/50 chance that he would have to take over for a fatally
+was given a 50/50 chance that I would need to take over for a fatally

 wounded commander of our Army.
-However he was not a professional soldier.*
+However I was not a professional soldier.*

 That kind of consideration